-The two-year Foundation Certificate in English Literature is equivalent to the first year of the fulltime degree in English Literature at Oxford University.
+The two-year Foundation Certificate in English Literature is equivalent to the first year of the full-time degree in English Literature at the University of Oxford.
 Students who successfully complete the course are eligible to apply for second-year entry to undergraduate literature courses at the University of Oxford and other institutions.